frvasileva/weather-app/README.md

 What did you learn?
 What makes your project stand out?
 If your project has a lot of features, consider adding a "Features" section and listing them here.
+-->

-I've build this project to practice my React skills.
+I've build this project to practice my React skills - using API to read data, using React Context to update UI depending on the weather condition etc.

 You can find the current weather conditions for a specific location, see what the weather will be in 3 days period and see the weather details per day.

 Developing it helps me to practise my brandly new learned react scripts